 This is another brand that is constantly reviewing its processes to switch to plastic-free methods.
 The brand's tea bags are bleach-free, organic, and follow fair trade practices.
 Clipper Teas' bags are plastic-free with a non-GM plant-based material for sealing.
 Also, it claims to have created the world's first unbleached, plastic-free non-GMO tea bags.
 The brand has stated that its next commitment is switching its inner foil packaging to a biodegradable wrap.

 This organic produce company creates its own tea.
 Abel & Cole uses a bi-product of corn starch, called soilon, to make its plastic-free tea bags.
 This makes the bags biodegradable at the right temperature.
 The brand packages its products in brown recyclable paper bags.
 It uses Nature-flex inner linings that are compostable as well.

 Supermarkets are also joining the wagon to make the switch.
 Sainsbury has plans to switch to a plant-based option for its tea bags.
 Previously, it used polypropylene in its products as a sealant.
 Moving forward, the supermarket has announced its plans to eliminate plastics completely in its products.

 Scientists have carried out tests to determine whether these tea bags contained plastic.
 Over time, we can see more brands being transparent about their desire to make changes.

-If you enjoy the traditional way, you might enjoy the switch to loose leaf tea.
-The vast majority of tea connoisseurs tend to appreciate having their drink with the tea leaves.
+If you enjoy the traditional way, you might enjoy the switch to loose-leaf tea.
+The vast majority of tea connoisseurs tend to appreciate having their drink with tea leaves.